Your essential guide to what to look for when buying bike lights

 It’s not a particularly easy subject to explain, and they’re not directly convertible units.
 But simply put: as long as you buy decent quality bike lights, fit them properly, and remember to switch them on, the law shouldn’t be a problem.

-Our pick of the best cycling lights
+Our pick of the best front bike lights

 What do you need to consider when buying your lights?